-If you are finishing high school or a GED program between July 1, 2021 and June 30, 2022, consider applying for the Oregon Promise Grant.
+If you are finishing high school or a GED^{} program between October 1, 2022 and June 30, 2023, consider applying for the Oregon Promise Grant.
 The Oregon Promise Grant helps students pay for tuition at any Oregon community college.
-Eligible students must graduate from an Oregon high school with a 2.5 GPA or higher (or complete their GED) and enroll at an Oregon community college within six months of graduation.
+Eligible students must graduate from an Oregon high school with a 2.0 GPA or higher (or complete their GED^{} with a 145 or better grade on all GED tests) and enroll at an Oregon community college within six months of graduation.

 To apply, students need to complete their FAFSA or ORSAA and submit an Oregon Promise application at oregonstudentaid.gov.
-For most students who graduate between March and June, the application deadline is June 1, 2022.
-If you are a GED student or are not graduating between March and June 2022, check oregonpromise.org to find your application deadline.
+For most students who graduate between March and June, the application deadline is June 1, 2023.
+If you are a GED student or are not graduating between March and June 2023, check oregonstudentaid. gov/grants/oregon-promise-grant to find your application deadline.